 If you’ve ever been laid off from a job with health insurance, you’re probably familiar with COBRA continuation coverage.
-The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives employees losing a job the right to continue health insurance benefits for a certain period of time (typically up to 18 months) at an increased personal cost.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives most employees losing a job the right to continue health insurance benefits for a certain period of time (typically up to 18 months), typically at an increased personal cost.

-Under Obamacare, the government’s Health Insurance Marketplace provides individuals a way to shop for coverage on your own, to see how individual and family plan prices compare to COBRA and decide which option makes sense for you.
-Keep in mind, the choice is no longer to have insurance through COBRA or have no insurance at all.
-Simply going without coverage is no longer an option.
-Even if you are in-between jobs, if you are in-between health insurance coverage, you risk owing a hefty fine.
+Under the ACA, the government’s Health Insurance Marketplace provides individuals a way to shop for coverage on their own, to see how individual and family plan prices compare to COBRA, and decide which option makes the most sense.

 COBRA is still offered to employees who are laid off or terminated from a job, but these days there is another more permanent solution.
 When you leave or lose your job, a window opens to the government’s Health Insurance Marketplace, where you can shop for plans in your state or region.

-Typically you can only enroll for health insurance on the Marketplace between November 15 and February 15.
-However, when you leave a job outside of the normal enrollment period, you have your own 60-day enrollment window to shop and sign up for coverage.
+In recent years, open enrollment on the Marketplace has typically been restricted to the period from Nov.
+1 to Dec.
+15. However, when you leave a job outside of the normal enrollment period, you have your 60-day enrollment window to shop and sign up for coverage.

-To find coverage and prices in your area, you can visit healthcare.gov and compare online or call 1-800-318-2596 with questions.
+To find coverage and prices in your area, you can visit HealthCare.gov and compare online or call 1-800-318-2596 (TTY: 1-855-889-4325) with questions.
 You won’t know the full cost of your health coverage until you investigate and find out which options are available to you.

-If you do decide to take COBRA now, the Marketplace window will close.
-If you want to shop for your own coverage in the future, you will have to wait until the next open enrollment period to shop for a Marketplace plan.
+If you do decide to take COBRA, the Marketplace window will close.
+If you want to shop for your own coverage in the future, you will have to wait until the next open enrollment period or a special enrollment period to shop for a Marketplace plan.

-You can drop COBRA at any time during the open enrollment period to shop for your own policy.
-However, if it’s not open enrollment period, you have to stick with COBRA coverage unless you get insurance through a new employer.
+You can drop COBRA at any time during the open enrollment period or a special enrollment period to shop for your own policy.

 If your COBRA coverage ends, you must find health insurance on your own.
-If your coverage ends during a time that’s outside of the open enrollment period, the 60-day window to shop for Marketplace coverage will open to you again.
+If your coverage ends during a time that’s outside of an enrollment period, the 60-day window to shop for Marketplace coverage will open to you again.